lmartel-school/cs244b-lab1/README.md

 Review `include/client.h` to see what parameters, return values and error codes you will need to return to the client.
-Here is a summary of the API you will need to implement.
+Here is a summary of the C++ API you will need to implement.

 `bool create(string key, string value)`
 :   This method creates a key with the specified value.
 On success the method